 New Ways of Worldmaking, from Japan to the world

-Japan is currently at an important crossroads: the new imperial era, Reiwa, has just begun, the fourth Industrial Revolution is upon us and the 2020 Tokyo Olympics is a source of hope for the future.
+Japan is currently at an important crossroads: the new imperial era, Reiwa, has just begun, the fourth Industrial Revolution is upon us and the Tokyo 2020 Olympics and Paralympics continue to be a source of hope for the future.
 The time is right for us to restructure the world by centering creativity as humans' greatest capital of worldmaking.